Inflammation of the gastric mucosa

 Confirm H. pylori eradication 4+ weeks after treatment.

-Consider repeat gastroscopy after 6 weeks if gastritis was severe...
+Consider repeat endoscopy after 6 weeks if gastritis was severe o...

 K29.70 Gastritis, unspecified, without bleeding